 Equip yourself with in-demand quantitative and analytical skills for a successful career in FinTech

-FinTech is a rapidly evolving field that has revolutionised traditional banking and its influence across the wider economy is only expected to grow.
-Our MSc Financial Technology programme will equip you with in-demand quantitative and analytical skills, knowledge of the financial sector and practical experience, preparing you for a FinTech-oriented career in the financial services sector.
-Previous MSc Financial Technology students have secured roles in major companies and financial institutions such as Barclays, Credit Suisse, Morgan Stanley, HSBC, Goldman Sachs, JP Morgan and more.
+FinTech is a rapidly evolving field that has transformed banking and is predicted to have a growing impact on the economy.
+Our MSc Financial Technology programme prepares you for a career in FinTech in the financial services sector.
+It equips you with in-demand quantitative and analytical skills, knowledge of the sector, and practical experience.
+Previous MSc Financial Technology students have found jobs in major companies such as Barclays, Credit Suisse, Morgan Stanley, HSBC, Goldman Sachs, JP Morgan, and others.

 Study your MSc Financial Technology in London at a global top 10 university

 Our MSc Financial Technology brings together highly relevant modules and electives to provide you with key quantitative and analytical skills and strong understanding of the financial sector.

 This one year, full-time intensive programme has a normal working week of Monday to Friday and classes will be scheduled between 08.30 and 21.00.
 Students should expect to attend one evening class per week in addition to other optional activities such as guest lectures or alumni and careers events which may be scheduled in the evening.